 The Council continues to work with partners and stakeholders to secure commitment to delivery, as well as funding contributions for infrastructure improvements, in order to support continued economic prosperity.
-For example, the Council has been working with the Greater Cambridge / Greater Peterborough Local Enterprise Partnership (LEP) plus the New Anglia LEP and the South East Midlands LEP, as well as neighbouring local authorities, the city and district councils and the Department for Transport to agree a funding package for improvements to the A14 between Cambridge and Huntingdon, which has now been secured with work due to start in Autumn 2016.
+For example, the Council worked with the Greater Cambridge / Greater Peterborough LEP plus the New Anglia LEP and the South East Midlands LEP, as well as neighbouring local authorities, the city and district councils and the DfT to agree a funding package for improvements to the A14 between Cambridge and Huntingdon, which was secured with work having started in Autumn 2016.
 The Council will continue with this approach where infrastructure improvements are shown to have widespread benefits to our partners.

-The Council is also in discussions in conjunction with various other local authorities and partners with Central Government regarding a devolution deal.
-An original deal was signed by council leaders in March for authorities and LEPs across Cambridgeshire, Norfolk and Suffolk, but is currently being renegotiated.
-This deal could deliver £5.2bn of investment to the region; a full public consultation will take place in Summer 2016 to allow local people and businesses to have their say on the plans.
-The Greater Cambridge / Greater Peterborough Local Enterprise Partnership (LEP), is now a key mechanism for distributing Central Government and European funding in order to drive forward and deliver sustainable economic growth, through infrastructure, skills development, enterprise and housing.
+The Greater Cambridge / Greater LEP, is now a key mechanism for distributing Central Government and European funding in order to drive forward and deliver sustainable economic growth, through infrastructure, skills development, enterprise and housing.
 The LEP strives to do this in partnership with local businesses, education providers and the third sector, as well as the public sector including the Council.
 The LEP has developed a Strategic Economic Plan in order to bid on an annual basis for a share of the Local Growth Fund (LGF).
 The LEP submitted a bid to the 2015-16 process, the results of which were announced in July 2014.
 A number of proposals put forward by the LEP were approved, including £5m for the Council's King's Dyke Crossing scheme.
 The LEP subsequently submitted a bid to the 2016-17 SLGF, which the Government announced in January 2015 was successful and from which the LEP received an additional £38m.
 The LEP agreed to allocate £16m of this funding to the Council's Ely Crossing Scheme, in addition to a further £1m for work on the Wisbech Access Strategy.
-This was a new scheme, added into the 2015-16 Capital Programme.
+The Autumn Statement 2016 announced a third round of growth deals; the individual allocation for the Greater Cambridge / Greater